 - Dry mouth

-- Apovian CM, et al. Guidelines on pharmacological management of obesity: An Endocrine Society Clinical Practice Guideline.
+- Apovian CM, et al. Pharmacological management of obesity: An Endocrine Society Clinical Practice Guideline.
 Journal of Clinical Endocrinology and Metabolism.
-In press.
-Accessed Jan.
-23, 2015.
+2015;100:342.